cmndrqueso/calculator/README.md

 - Responsive design: The first problem I ran into was accessibility and making the site responsive.
 I had to refresh my knowledge on media queries and now the site is responsive.
 - Programing logic for conducting operations and calculations
 - OOP in JS

+## Known issues
+- Division function does not work currently, was trouble shooting but had to focus on work again.